 Paperback gloss laminated

 France’s most popular cycle route, Loire á Vélo (which coincides with Eurovélo 6), runs along the Loire Valley form its estuary to Nevers.
 This is the Loire of chateaux and gentle landscapes.
 Perhaps one or both explain its popularity.
-Above Nevers, not he Loire Cycle Route, things get harder, with the rivers source high in the Cevennes in the remote Auvergne.
+Above Nevers things get harder, with the rivers source high in the Cevennes in the remote Auvergne.
 As ever, Mike prefers to roll down the valley.
 This guide covers the complete length of the river.

 Getting to the start is covered in detail, with advice on using public transport - though you’ll have a good stretch of the legs to reach the source whichever route you chose.
 Lucky folk might get someone to drive them there, but as Mike points out, if hills really are not your bag, try an E.Bike.